Guide

 Gap 5: Orphaned environment detection

 Every team has them.
 An environment was spun up for a demo six months ago.
 A PR preview for a feature branch that was merged and abandoned.
 A hackathon project that shipped and was forgotten.
 Nobody deploys to these environments.
 Nobody owns them.
-They just bill — quietly, every month.
+They bill — quietly, every month.

 The DIY build: pull the last deployment timestamp per environment.
 Cross-reference with the team directory.
 Environments with no deploy in 30+ days and no active owner go on a review list.
 The platform team reviews, confirms abandonment, and deletes the infrastructure.